 How to Grow a Tipu Rosewood Tree

 Plant the tipu rosewood in a spot that gets full sun.
 Dig a hole that is wider than it is deep.
 The rosewood tree requires a hole that is three to four times wider in diameter than the tree's root ball.
-The shallow depth is because the top of the roots should be practically level with ground once the tree is planted.
+The shallow depth is because the top of the root ball should be practically level with ground once the tree is planted.

 Remove the tree from any container it may be in.
 Gently pull and shake the roots and the soil at the edges of the root ball to loosen them before placing the tree in the hole.

 Spread the roots out in all directions in the hole.
 Refill some of the removed soil into the hole and arrange it around the roots.
 Fill in the rest of the soil and pat it down firmly with the back of the shovel, making sure that the tree sits in the hole at the same depth as it was in its container.

 Water the soil around the newly planted tree deeply to help the soil surrounding the roots to settle.
 Place 1 to 3 inches of mulch on top of the soil around the tree, pulling the mulch back several inches from the trunk, and water again to help the mulch to settle and stay in place.

-Fertilize the tree each month throughout the spring and summer of its first growing year.
-Use a soluble fertilizer that mixes with water and spray it onto the tree's leaves and into its soil.
+Fertilize the tree each month throughout the spring and summer of its first growing year, according to soil-test recommendations.
+Use soluble fertilizer that mixes with water and apply it to the soil around the tree.
 In subsequent years, fertilize it once a year in the spring.

 Prune the tree carefully in its first two years in an effort to promote more prolific growth.
-Examine the tree's condition closely and thin it where necessary by cutting off dead or diseased branches.
-Wherever possible, leave the branch intact and simply pinch away the individual dead leaves and stems.
+Examine the tree's condition closely and thin it where necessary by pruning off dead or diseased branches.
+Whenever possible, leave the branch intact and simply pinch away the individual dead leaves and stems.